mhBrice/thesis/article2/article2.md

 \end{figure}

-## Effect of disturbances on transient dynamics

-Disturbances affected forest transient dynamics with greater impact for higher disturbance severity (Fig. \ref{fig2.6}).
-In the minor disturbance scenario, turnover time was generally longer at low temperature, indicating slower transition dynamics in northern forests (Fig. \ref{fig2.6}a,b).
-The turnover time then rapidly declined to reach a minimum at ca. 13.25$^\circ$C, at the southern limit of the ecotone, and went back up after this point.
-This trough, where transition dynamics is the fastest, is located just a little south of the boundary between Boreal and Temperate dominances found in Figure 5.
-Major disturbances accelerated transition dynamics all along the temperature gradient, while moderate disturbances also decreased turnover time but more strongly in the northern boreal region (Fig. \ref{fig2.6}a,b).
-The effect on turnover time was similar for both disturbance types, except that the effect of major logging was much stronger in northern boreal forests than natural disturbances (Fig. \ref{fig2.6}a,b).
-These spatial patterns reflect the turnover time of the dominant state at each point along the temperature gradient (Fig. \ref{figA2.8}).

-At minor disturbances, the entropy of the system generally increased from north to south and peaked at ca. 12.6$^\circ$C, at the northern end of the ecotone (Fig.
-6c,d).
-This peak illustrates where the transition dynamics is most uncertain (transition to all states are possible at this point), while it is very predictable in northern boreal forests (Boreal stays Boreal until it transitions to Pioneer later on).
-The peak can be mainly attributed to the entropy of the Boreal state at the ecotone, and the generally high values at low latitudes can be principally attributed to the Temperate state (Fig. \ref{figA2.9}).
-This latitudinal pattern of entropy is modified by disturbances.
-Moderate natural disturbances decreased the entropy throughout the gradient, but especially where the peak is found (Fig. \ref{fig2.6}c).
-With moderate logging, the peak disappeared, and entropy increased monotonically from north to south (Fig. \ref{fig2.6}d).
-The peak of entropy was displaced to the south when major disturbances were included, whether natural or logging (Fig. \ref{fig2.6}c,d), where it was dominated by the entropy of the Pioneer state (Fig. \ref{figA2.9}).

 Half-life to equilibrium was the longest at ca. 11.8$^\circ$C, north of the ecotone, in the balsam fir-white birch domain, while it was the shortest in the southernmost latitudes (Fig. \ref{fig2.6}e,f).
-Moderate disturbances flattened and shifted this peak to the north and the effect of moderate logging (Fig. \ref{fig2.6}f) was stronger than natural disturbances (Fig. \ref{fig2.6}e).
+Moderate disturbances flattened and shifted this peak to the north and the effect of moderate logging (Fig.
+\ref{fig2.6}f) was stronger than natural disturbances (Fig. \ref{fig2.6}e).
 In the balsam fir-white birch, the half-life to reach equilibrium distribution was reduced almost by half by moderate logging.
 With major disturbances, forests all along the temperature gradient can reach very quickly their steady-state distribution (maximum of about 8 years for major logging and 25 years for major natural disturbances).

 \begin{figure}
 \centering